Wir bedrucken unsere Shirts selbst – Handwerk Haltung

 In a world full of mass-produced goods and interchangeable prints, we consciously choose a different path: We print our shirts ourselves .
 Each piece is handmade with care, experience, and a clear vision.
 For us, a shirt is not just clothing, but a statement – a wearable piece of dark culture, gothic aesthetics, and individuality.

-Why we focus on in-house production
+Why we rely on in-house production

 From design to finished print

-Shirt quality – more than just fabric
+Quality of the shirts – more than just fabric

-Dark fashion needs control
+Dark Fashion needs control

 Sustainability through conscious production